The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 The formation process is quite straightforward and can generally be completed within a few days.

 With respect to investment fund regimes, investment funds subject to the ongoing supervision of the CSSF (ie, UCIs Part II, SIFs and SICARs) have to be authorised by the CSSF before they are established, and will only be authorised if the CSSF has approved the constitutive document of the fund, the management and the choice of the depositary.

 The regulatory approval process usually takes between two and six months, depending on the fund regime and the initiator and fund specifics.

-There is no minimum share capital requirement for the simple limited partnership or the special limited partnership.
-Public limited liability companies must have a minimum share capital of EUR30,000, or its equivalent in any other currency.
-The same requirement applies to a partnership limited by shares.
+There is no minimum share capital requirement for the common limited partnership or the special limited partnership.
+Public limited liability companies must have a minimum share capital of EUR30,000, or its equivalent in any other currency; the same requirement applies to a partnership limited by shares.
 The share capital of a private limited liability company must be at least EUR12,000, or its equivalent in any other currency.

 Luxembourg investment fund regimes impose different requirements in terms of minimum capitalisation:

 Under Luxembourg law, public limited liability companies can have either a one-tier or a two-tier board structure.